cryingpotat0/seamus/README.md

 - Cannon integration
 - Add support for tags from a fixed list defined --- just did a stringarray
 - Add media integration
+    - Add display of media content
+    - Don't reupload media content if it hasn't changed
+    - Change semantics of default media to default rich text media
+    - Test hero image for media on a regular collection
+- Loading states on save
 - Add support for imagepicker with media uploads to convex
 - Clean up UI
     - Improve margin on top